The other day, I saw a tweet that claimed Ireland is a socialist country.

 However, having social programs is not the same thing as socialism.

-You can’t just change the definition of something to suit your narrative.
+In short, you can’t just change the definition of something to suit your narrative.
+Words have meaning.